AI-SKILLS

 Goals

-• Support for teaching staff in the application-oriented dissemination of AI methods and technologies across all disciplines
+- Support for teaching staff in the application-oriented delivery of AI methods and technologies in university teaching

 Work Packages

-• WP2: Development and provision of an application-oriented IT infrastructure (JupyterHub, Jupyter Notebooks, computing power, storage capacity)
+- WP2: Development and provision of an application-oriented IT infrastructure (JupyterHub with computing power, storage capacity, Jupyter Notebooks)

-• WP3: Design and implementation of KI-specific teaching and learning settings in close collaboration with instructors
+- WP3: Design and implementation of KI-specific teaching and learning settings in research-oriented contexts

-• WP5: Identification, development, and dissemination of Open Educational Resources (OERs) and teaching modules
+- WP5: Development and dissemination of Open Educational Resources (OERs) and teaching-learning modules

 Methods

-• Open Science principles for dissemination and reuse of teaching and learning materials
+- Open Science principles for reuse and dissemination of teaching and learning materials

 Expected Outcomes

-• Introduction of Computational Essays as an assessment format to evaluate practical, data- and code-based application competencies
+- Introduction of Computational Essays as an innovative assessment format to evaluate the practical and reflective application of KI technologies

-• Development of a certificate program "Artificial Intelligence" to recognize higher education didactic competencies in conveying KI content
+- Establishment of a certification program “Artificial Intelligence” for teaching staff to recognize higher education didactic competencies in the field of KI

 Contact